SatyendraBanjare/plt-formal-methods-resources/README.md

 The formal proof development and model checking are primarily done using interactive theorem provers often called as proof Assistants.
 Abstraction is creating structurally sound relations between parts of models.

-Here is my attempt to curate a list of useful reading materials and tools accompanied by some upcoming challenges in the field.
+Here is my attempt to curate a list of useful reading materials, videos and tools accompanied by some upcoming challenges in the field.

+**[NOTE]**: I have tried to make the content more focused on current research and industrial application.
+People looking for purely academic collection must refer [Formal Methods in Education - Jeremy Avigad](https://avigad.github.io/formal_methods_in_education/).

-**[Note]** : The reader is expected to have some basic knowledge of type theory.
+**[NOTE]** : The reader is expected to have some basic knowledge of **[Type Theory](https://en.wikipedia.org/wiki/Type_theory)**.
+A more academic insight can be found here [learn-tt](https://github.com/jozefg/learn-tt).

 ## Contents